Are Store Credit Cards Worth the Discounts?

 3. Lowe’s® Consumer Credit Card

 Lowe's® Consumer Credit Card offers a discount on all purchases.
-This can really add up if you're a DIYer who loves shopping at Lowe's.
-Another option is to take advantage of special financing on large purchases, in lieu of this discounted shopping.
+This can add up if you're a DIYer who loves shopping at Lowe's.
+Another option is to take advantage of special financing on large purchases, instead of this discounted shopping.
 There’s no annual fee.

 A pattern of high interest rates can’t seem to be avoided with store credit cards.
 This card is no exception.
 Interest rates aside, this card's signup discount isn't as impressive as other store cards.
 However, the special financing on large purchases can make this card worthwhile if you have a lot of home improvements or purchases on your to-do list.